 Chrome Industries has been around since 1995 and is based out of New York City.

-The Chrome Helix is a small sized, 3 litres handlebar bag that comes with interior compartments with sleeves for easier organization.
+The Chrome Helix is a small-sized, 3 liters bag that comes with interior compartments with sleeves for easier organization.
 It utilizes a hook-and-loop attachment system, making it easy to attach and remove from your handlebars when you need to.

-After removing it, you can also use the hideaway strap to carry it across your shoulder, or around your waist.
+After removing it, you can also use the hideaway strap to carry it as a messenger bag across your shoulder, or around your waist.
 The 1050D nylon material, coupled with the 450D tarp lining makes it a tough and durable bag to have.

 Timbuk2 is based out of San Francisco and has been around since 1989.
 Since their inception, they’ve been focusing heavily on bike messenger bags.

-It has a capacity of 3 litres, which is just enough to store your essential items such as your mobile phone and some snacks.
-Velcro tabs and mini-buckles are used to attach it to your handlebar.
+It has a capacity of 3 liters, which is just enough to store your essential items such as your mobile phone and some snacks.
+Velcro tabs and mini-buckles are used to attach them to your handlebar.

-Made from a waterproof synthetic material, the PRO Discover Handlebar bag has one main roll-style assembly system, which opens up on both sides for quick accessibility.
+Made from a waterproof synthetic material, this bag has one main roll-style assembly system, which opens up on both sides for quick accessibility.

 Riding at night becomes much easier because it has some reflective elements that make you visible.
-It has a capacity of 8 litres, which is ideal for storing clothes and other medium-sized accessories.
+It has a capacity of 8 liters, which is ideal for storing clothes and other medium-sized accessories.